National Private Pilot Licence

 10 hours solo

-Same ground school exams as EASA PPL -Air Law, Principles of Flight, Meteorology, Navigation, Communication, Human Performance, Aircraft General, Flight Performance, Radiotelephony Practical
+Same ground school exams as Part-FCL PPL(A) -Air Law, Principles of Flight, Meteorology, Navigation, Communication, Human Performance, Aircraft General, Flight Performance, Radiotelephony Practical